ZENUG.

 The app picks.

 Three loops a day, ranked — deadlines first, then what actually matters.
-Every card says why now.
-No browsing, no reordering.
 Choosing is how you got here.

 02

 Done.
 Later — with a concrete date.
-Kill — with a confirm.
+Start — the first physical move.
+Assist — hand it to your AI.
+And when you’re sure, one swipe lets a loop go.
 There is no “someday”.

 03